|

 images can be viewed as enlargements.

-Check the hover caption for advice on which images can be enlarged.
-Any
+Check the hover caption for advice on which images

-enlargements will appear in fresh windows, and can be closed by clicking
+in fresh windows, and can be closed by clicking

 on the [x] in the top right-hand corner.
-Your browser will need to be
+Your

-enabled to permit pop-up windows.
+browser will need to be enabled to permit pop-up

 Please

-note that this sale was completed in April 2005, and F2049 is no longer
+note that this sale was completed in April 2005,

 Work

-on F2049 has progressed well since this sale, and the new owner has embarked
+on F2049 progressed well following this sale,

-on an ambitious programme that should see the car tested and on the road
+that saw the car tested and on the road (for the

-paint.
-There'll be no mistaking this car when it finally hits the streets!
+this car now that it has finally hit the streets! |